sakusanpuwan/node.js/README.md

 `npm` - Shows list of available commands.
 `npm init` - Initializes a new Node.js project and creates a package.json file.
+`npm init -y` - Initializes a new Node.js project with default settings and creates a package.json file.
 `npm install` - Installs all packages from package-lock.json.
 `npm install <package-name>` - Installs a specific package and adds it to the dependencies in package.json.